PoseCoach: A Customizable Analysis and Visualization System for Video-based Running Coaching

-The data attributes in our system include both pre-defined attributes that are commonly used for evaluating running poses, and user-defined attributes for their customized analysis.
-To determine the common data attributes for running pose correction, we collected a corpus of running pose tutorials by searching with key words ``running pose tutorials'', ``running pose corrections'', ``running techniques'', ``running form'', etc., from Google and YouTube.
-The current corpus contains 55 items (including 37 videos and 18 articles).
-The data attributes are summarized from the corpus into four types, as shown in \autoref{fig:data}.
+{Since there are common data attributes for evaluating running pose correction, \emph{PoseCoach} embeds several pose attributes as templates to simplify user operations.} To decide the template pose attributes, we collected a corpus of running pose tutorials by searching with key words ``running pose tutorials'', ``running pose corrections'', ``running techniques'', ``running form'', etc., from Google and YouTube.
+The resulting corpus contains 55 items (including 37 videos and 18 articles).
+The pose attributes are summarized from the corpus into four types, as shown in \autoref{fig:data}. {Different from the previously discussed three types (i.e., positional, angular, and temporal) in Sect.~\ref{ssec:mappings},} the fourth type ``categorical data'' are not computed from comparison with reference poses, but computed directly based on the other three types. {For example, the pending of knee inward or outward (categorical data) is via the computation of knee angle (angular data).} Thus we focus on the design for {the three types of data in Sect.~\ref{ssec:mappings}}, but support the visualization of the categorical data for commonly evaluated attributes in running.
 We conducted another interview with \textbf{E4} to verify the coverage of these attributes in running pose evaluation in practice.
-The fourth type ``categorical data'' is different from the previous three in that they are not computed from comparison with exemplar poses, but computed directly based on the other three classes (i.e., first compute a value and then discretize it into a category by a certain threshold).
-Thus we focus on the design for the first three types, but support the visualization of the categorical data for commonly evaluated attributes in running.